-ART 110 - Metals and Jewelry I (3,6) A college transfer course; consult the Transfer Center for more details.
+ART 110- Metals and Jewelry I (3,6) A college transfer course; consult the Transfer Center for more details.

 An introduction to jewelry with emphasis placed on the techniques, tools, materials, and fabrication methods of metals used in designing and creating small-scale forms.
-Fee F. Sp two-dimensional design's aesthetic possibilities for communication and expression.
+Fee F, Sp

+ART 111- Two-Dimensional Design (3,6) A college transfer course; consult the Transfer Center for more details.

+An exploration of the elements, principles and concepts of design applied to the two-dimensional surface; students will manually and digitally practice the elements uses in various media and become visually aware of two-dimensional design's aesthetic possibilities for communication and expression.
+Silver fee extra per market value.
 Fee.
 F, Sp

-ART 111 - Two-Dimensional Design (3,6) A college transfer course; consult the Transfer Center for more details.

-An exploration of the elements, principles and concepts of design applied to the two-dimensional surface; students will manually and digitally practice the elements uses in various media and become visually aware of

-ART 112 - Three-Dimensional Design (3,6) A college transfer course; consult the Transfer Center for more details
+ART 112- Three-Dimensional Design (3,6) A college transfer course; consult the Transfer Center for more details.